CarInsurance.com Insights

-Paying $200 a month for car insurance is higher than the national average, which is around $158 per month.
+Paying $200 a month for car insurance is below the national average of around $215 per month.
 However, whether it’s truly expensive depends on your circumstances.
 Factors like age, driving history, where you live, the type of car you drive and the coverage limits you carry all impact your insurance cost.

 For instance, younger drivers, those with past accidents or tickets or people insuring newer or high-value cars often pay more.
 If you’re getting full coverage and have a few risk factors, $200 might be reasonable.